ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 {{% fig "staten-island/1874-beers-map-cropped" "800" /%}}

-This Staten Island Directory from 1886 lists Barlett Brown’s store, referencing the residence at 114 Broadway that was mentioned in his obituary, as well as a reference to the home on the corner of State Street and Castleton Avenue:
+Webb's Consolidated Directory of Staten Island from 1886 lists Barlett Brown’s store, referencing the residence at 114 Broadway that was mentioned in his obituary, as well as a reference to the home on State Street "near" Castleton Avenue:

 {{% fig "staten-island/1886-staten-island-directory-p117" "500" /%}}

-If I understand the maps and references correctly, Brown's store front faced Broadway and the front of the home faced the opposite direction onto State Street.
+If I understand the maps and references correctly, Brown's storefront faced Broadway and the front of the home faced the opposite direction onto State Street.

-Other maps showing this property include the Colton and  Dripps maps:
+Other maps showing this property include the Colton and  Dripps maps which both indicate only three structures on the lot:

 {{% fig "staten-island/1866-colton-map-cropped" "800" /%}}
 {{% fig "staten-island/1872-dripps-map-cropped" "800" /%}}